clivewalker/perchology-links/README.md

 - [Calendar](https://gist.github.com/byron-roots/7ec3f25657fc6777cdcf76667e401dfd)
 A field type for allowing users to select dates using a calendar.
 - [Calendar](https://bitbucket.org/tamburlane/perch-fieldtype-calendar/)
 An extended version (fork) of the previous calendar field type.
-Allowing editors to select dates using Flatpickr.js calendar
+Allowing editors to select dates using Flatpickr.js calendar.

 ### Inputs